School

 Do you want a career in the increasingly in-demand area of project management?
 Would you like to develop your ability to plan, execute and manage projects?

-The course is suitable for graduates keen to pursue a career in the project profession and for professionals with relevant industry experience looking to undertake project management roles and responsibilities within their organisation.
+The course is suitable for graduates keen to pursue a career in the project management profession and for professionals with relevant industry experience looking to undertake project management roles and responsibilities within their organisation.
 It also offers the opportunity to access new career opportunities in this growing global job sector.

 About this course